The Region 5 Comprehensive Center is currently working on the following initiatives.

 This initiative (1) develops a framework for delivering high-quality professional development to educators, (2) understands best practices for virtual learning, particularly for educators in rural areas with limited access to the internet, and (3) improves digital learning throughout the state.

-This initiative builds capacity in VDOE to successfully transition from a compliance model to a continuous improvement model of school improvement through office team development, identifying promising practices, and embracing an implementation science framework.
+This initiative builds capacity in VDOE to successfully transition from a compliance model to a continuous improvement model of school improvement through effective communication and collaboration, identifying promising practices, and embracing an implementation science framework.

 This initiative builds capacity in VDOE by supporting efforts to strengthen awareness of the OER system and build a repository of high-quality literacy resources accessible by educators across the Commonwealth.

 This initiative builds capacity of West Virginia’s educators to support students with adverse childhood experiences through the design and implementation of a process to monitor the quality and collective impact of WVDE’s ReClaimWV initiative.
 WVDE will increase its capacity to design, deliver, and measure the impact of targeted trainings, materials, and aligned professional learning opportunities focused on supporting students from substance use disorder family systems.